abhizer/abhizer.github.io/README.md

 ## Publications

-*Mihai Budiu, Leonid Ryzhyk, Gerd Zellweger, Ben Pfaff, Lalith Suresh, Simon Kassing, **Abhinav Gyawali**, MateiBudiu, Tej Chajed, Frank McSherry, Val Tannen,* **“DBSP : Automatic Incremental View Maintenance for Rich Query Language,”** submitted to **The VLDB Journal**.
+*Mihai Budiu, Leonid Ryzhyk, Gerd Zellweger, Ben Pfaff, Lalith Suresh, Simon Kassing, **Abhinav Gyawali**, Matei Budiu, Tej Chajed, Frank McSherry, Val Tannen,* **“DBSP : Automatic Incremental View Maintenance for Rich Query Language,”** submitted to **The VLDB Journal**.

 > In this paper, we redefine Incremental View Maintenance and propose a solution using DBSP.
 DBSP is a simple but expres- sive language for describing computations over data streams.
 We give an algorithm for converting a DBSP program into an incremental program.
 Finally we demonstrate how to build upon DBSP to support rich query languages like SQL.
 A practical implementation of this lies in: <https://github.com/feldera/feldera/tree/main/sql-to-dbsp-compiler>.